Fenix HM65R-T Headlamp Review

 headband forehead contact

-The Fenix HM65R-T is nothing besides a headlamp.
+The Fenix HM65R-T is nothing but a headlamp.
 There are no pocket clips, magnets, pouches, etc. It’s only a headlamp.
 (And really, that’s the point.)

 Power and Runtime